BrendanGasparin/Project-METAL-SNAKE/project-log/log.md

 ### Phase 1: Initiation

 The project's initiation phase begins today.
-I have constructed this Github repository and log to keep track of project progress, documentation, and any code files I want to share publically.
+I have constructed this Github repository and log to keep track of project progress, documentation, and any code files I want to share publicly.

 Locally, I am using the [Obsidian](https://obsidian.md) note-taking app to keep track of any necessary knowledge and planning for the project.
 This will make it easy to transfer any content to Github.